 Dear Students:

-(Take lots of rests when using your eyes in a non-habitual way.
+Notice For the Lesson: Take lots of rests when using your eyes in a non-habitual way.
 Signs that your eyes need a rest are feeling: dizzy, nauseous, tired, sleepy, uninterested, mentally unfocused.
-When this happens stop the exploration, sit down and take a break.
-Come back to it when you feel refreshed or leave it for another day.)
+When this happens stop the exploration, sit or lie down and take a break.
+Come back to it when you feel refreshed or leave it for another day.

 ~Donna